pokerfaceSad/GPUMounter/README.md

 * Nvidia GPU device plugin
 * `nvidia-container-runtime` (must be configured as default runtime)

-NOTE: if you are using GPU Mounter on Kubernetes v1.13 or v1.14, you need to [manually enable the feature `KubeletPodResources`](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
+NOTE: If you are using GPU Mounter on Kubernetes v1.13 or v1.14, you need to [manually enable the feature `KubeletPodResources`](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
 It is enabled by default in Kubernetes v1.15+.